Round Top Lake Sunset

 comments or questions?

-Massive composite boulders holding many types of completely different unaltered stones in a weak cement-type material are liberally strewn around the Southeast side of Reynolds Peak as you pass around the perimeter of Raymond Meadows.
+Massive composite boulders holding many types of completely different unaltered stones in a weak cement-type material are liberally strewn around the Southeast side of Reynolds Peak as we hike around the upper perimeter of Raymond Meadows.

 Massive composite boulders holding many types of unaltered stones in a weak cement-type material

-As the weak cement is eroded away over the eons, large piles of unrelated stones are left in mysterious piles.
+As the cement is eroded away over the eons, large piles of unrelated stones are left in mysterious piles.
+This one will not be a pile of rocks for a long time.

 top of page South of Reynolds Peak